Maintenance Schedule

 Identify the Leak: To locate a puncture, inflate the tube and spray it with soapy water.
 Bubbles will form at the site of any leaks.
 Mark the spot with a pencil for easy reference.

-Surface Preparation: Clean the area around the puncture with a mild solvent like acetone to remove dirt and oils.
+Surface Preparation: Clean the area around the puncture with a mild solvent to remove dirt and oils.
 Ensure the surface is dry and free from any residue before applying a patch.

 Cut and Apply the Patch: For small holes, cut a round patch at least 2.5" in diameter.
 For larger holes, make sure the patch covers at least 1" beyond the edges of the puncture.
 Apply a thin, even layer of adhesive to both the patch and the tube, and let it dry until tacky (about 10-15 minutes).